 What’s a Pool Skimmer Basket and Why Do I Need to Empty It?

 Swimming pools are exposed to all sorts of elements during the pool season.
-Everything from leaves to trash to dead animals will fall into the pool and will eventually get sucked into the skimmer basket.
+Everything from leaves to trash to dead animals will fall into the pool and eventually get sucked into the skimmer basket.
 Your skimmer basket is a protective measure that strains larger contaminants from blocking the filter and the pump.
 The mesh basket will collect most things that are circulated through the system, but eventually, it will fill up and will need to be emptied.

 Emptying your skimmer basket is a super simple task, so don’t stress when you see that it has filled up.
 Below, I labeled a step-by-step guide for emptying your skimmer basket, and I also answered some frequently asked questions.